 Q3) Once the AS layer determines the PC5 DRX parameters, whether sharing the PC5 DRX related information amongst UEs in the vicinity in V2X layer, is beneficial or feasible for broadcast and groupcast?

-Q4) elationship between the PC5 DRX and the Uu DRX ?
+Q4) What is the relationship between the PC5 DRX and the Uu DRX if both is activated on a UE?

 SA2 would also like RAN2's feedback on other aspects of the TR, especially where RAN WGs' conclusions or agreements may impact the final decision of the TR.